 For best results, plant lemon thyme in the spring in full sun, with plants spaced about 12 inches apart.
 Make sure that your soil has good drainage and avoid overwatering.
 Your plants should grow about 12 to 15 inches high.
 Lemon thyme is deer resistant and quite tolerant of poor soil conditions and drought, so caring for your crop is pretty straightforward.

 Lemon thyme is a gardener favorite because it has no serious issues with pests or diseases.
 Ants may visit, but they should not damage lemon thyme plants, and root rot is only an issue when there is standing water.
 Other than those minor issues, growing lemon thyme should be pretty much problem-free if you provide this herb with the correct growing conditions.

 How to Plant Lemon Thyme

-Though thyme plants are usually propagated by division or by cutting, thyme is occasionally still grown from seed.
+Though thyme plants are usually propagated by division or by cutting, thyme is occasionally still grown from lemon thyme seeds.
 It is important not to mix varieties when you choose to grow from seed, however, as the different types of thyme can cross-pollinate and hybridize.
 If you are trying to cover a large area with thyme plants, space them out about six inches apart from one another so they will form a solid ground cover.
 Otherwise, give lemon thyme about 12 inches of space between each plant.